stephen-huan/dotfiles/.github/doc/cmus.md

 # [cmus](https://cmus.github.io/)

 `cmus` is a terminal based music player.
-Lightweight and fast, I can't complain.
-The only issue is that if you close the window, the music stops playing so it's useful to put it in a `tmux` server (this has the added benefit of being able to open multiple cmus windows at a time, because each is a view into the same running process).
+It's lightweight and fast; what more could you ask for?
+My only complaint is that if you close the window, the music stops playing.
+One solution is to put it in a [tmux](./tmux.md) server (this has the added benefit of being able to open multiple cmus windows at the same time, because each is a view into the same running process).
+These days I'm too lazy to start tmux, so I just put a cmus window in a high-number workspace and switch to that workspace when I need to.

+My friend swears by [mpd](https://www.musicpd.org/) because of its client-server architecture: that gives the ability to use any client, from curses-based terminal interfaces to integration in emacs.
+It also makes it easy to do cool things like fancy frequency visualizations and sharing what music you're listening to on a webserver.
+I don't have these use cases, so I stick to cmus.
+And when I tried to setup mpd a long time ago, I found it hard to do and never got it working.

 The highest praise I can give cmus is that I have not touched the configuration at all, but I use it very often.